Mondarth/FVTT-Manual/_sources/all/ui/tools/tokens/select_targets.rst.txt

       .. list-table::

          * - :kbd:`T`
-           - Target the token under the mouse cursor.
+           - Toggle the targeted state of the token under the mouse cursor.

+             Any other targeted tokens will be untargeted.
          * - :kbd:`shift` |and| :kbd:`T`
-           - Token under the mouse cursor is added to,
+           - Toggle the targeted state of the token under the mouse cursor.

-             or removed from, existing targetting selection.
+             Other targeted tokens remain targeted.

    .. card::